in this section

 Everyone responds differently to an operation.
 It may take some time for the healing process to let you accurately appreciate the operation.
 Most patients appreciate their final appearance in about one month.
 All of the swelling may not disappear for 4-6 months.
 With proper peri-operative care, you should be able to maximize the healing process and help to achieve your goals.

-Often crowding of the eyelids is caused by the brow/forehead migrating downward.
-This is determined at the time of consultation.
+Crowding of the eyelids is caused by the brow/forehead migrating downward.
+This may be determined at the time of consultation.
 One may need a browlift instead of a blepharoplasty.
 Some people need both.

 Most browlifts today can be done with endoscopic instruments, (camera assisted surgery).
 This allows smaller scars and some say a faster healing time.